juliaesece/additional-materials/README.md

 ### Run the code for RQ1
 #### (Optional) Reprocess the dataset
 1. Go to the `weather_events` folder
 2. If you want to create your own evaluation benchmark, you can run `OOP eval keywords.py`.
 This will create a `initial_selection`, `evaluation` and `final_selection` csv files for each weather event.
+It allows to "batch" or interrupt the evaluation: see the code and comments for more detail.
+You will need to merge the batches into one dataframe yourself, though.
 3. Run `calculate_mention_frequency.py` to calculate mention frequencies per weather event.
 4. If you have modified the dataset and want to get the locations mentioned, run `location_tagger.py` and then `mentions_country.py`.
-This will create `with_countries` and `countries_processed` csv files, respectively.
+This will create `with_countries` and `countries_processed` csv files, respectively, for each weather event.
 Note: these scripts take a long time to run (about 1h).
 5. Run `prepare_for_regression.py`, which will create the datasets that will then be used in R, and copy it to the `regressions_in_R` folder

 #### Run the regressions
 1. Go to the `regressions_in_R` folder
-2. Run `log_regressions.R`
+2. In R, run `log_regressions.R`

 ### Run the code for RQ2
 #### (Optional) Reprocess the dataset and recreate the evaluation benchmark
 1. Run `create_climate_df.py` to create the climate dataset for RQ2
-2. Run `sentiment_evaluator.py` to create the evaluation benchmark
+2. Run `sentiment_evaluator.py` to create the evaluation benchmark.
+It allows to "batch" or interrupt the evaluation: see the code and comments for more detail.
+You will need to merge the batches into one dataframe yourself, though.
 #### Dictionary method
 1. Go to the `sentiment_eval/bert` folder
 2. Run `dict_eval.py` for the simple dictionary method, and `bert_single.py` for the version that is augmented with BERT embeddings.
+This will print the classification report.
 #### LLM method
 ##### (Optional) Reprocess the dataset
 1. Go to the `sentiment_eval/batches_openai` folder
 2. Run `creating_first_bactch.py` to create the batch for the first stage of prompting.
 Due to OpenAI's rate limitations, this outputs files with the format `number_to_number`, which can then be submited one by onte.
 Submit the outputed .jsonl files on the OpenAI paltform, as Batches (more information on Batches documentation can be found [here](https://platform.openai.com/docs/guides/batch/overview)).
 Download the results as `batch_climate_res_*_to_*_output.jsonl`.
+Note: this might take a long time to run (anything from 30 minutes to 24h).
 3. Run `batches_json_to_df.py`, which will create `batch_all_climate_output.csv`
 4. Run `creating_second_batch.py`, which will instruct the model to parse the previous responses as JSON.
 Save the results as `batch_climate_res_*_to_*_output.jsonl` in the `to_json` folder.
+Note: this might take a long time to run (anything from 30 minutes to 24h).
 5. Run `to_json/batches_msg_json_to_df`.
 This will create `batch_res_climate_output.csv`.
 6. Run `for_regressions_sentiment.py` to create the dataset which will be used to run the ordered regression in R.

 ##### Evaluate the results
 1. Run `results_openai.py`.
 This will print the classification report for the LLM method.
 2. Go to the `regressions_in_R` folder
-3. Run `ordered_logit.R`.
+3. In R, run `ordered_logit.R`.

 ## 5. **Project Structure**
+Here is a detailed description of the folders and files in this repository, as well as of the functions of each file.
 ```
 ├── global_news_dataset
 │   └── data.csv             # Place raw data here